 - Make sure your blog design is mobile responsive

 - Build relationships with your readers by interacting with them and replying to comments

-Fundamentally, be sure to create a great first impression for your ideal blog reader and the rest will naturally fall into place.
+Fundamentally, offer content that is seen as clear, relatable and valuable to your ideal audience and the rest will naturally fall into place.

 What do you think about the future of blogging?
 Will you be starting a blog or upping your blogging game in 2020?
 Let me know in the comments!